-(c) An employee assigned to the wastewater function in the operator series who receives and maintains a level 4 or 5 Wastewater Operator Certification will receive the following quarterly amounts added to their monthly paychecks for each wastewater grade level certification above a grade 3 certification that exceeds the certification level required for the position held.
+(d) An employee assigned to the wastewater, water treatment, water production and water distribution function in the operator series who receives and maintains a level 4 or 5 Wastewater, water treatment, water production and water distribution Operator Certification will receive the following quarterly amounts added to their monthly paychecks for each grade level certification above a grade 3 certification that exceeds the certification level required for the position held.
 Any employee receiving such certification pay will perform duties authorized by such certification level as required when necessary due to operational needs.